grammyjs/website/site/docs/advanced/deployment.md

 ### Webhooks

 1. Make sure you do not perform any long-running operations in your middleware, such as large file transfers.
-   This leads to timeout errors for the webhooks, and duplicate update processing because Telegram re-sends the updates.
+   This leads to timeout errors for the webhooks, and duplicate update processing as Telegram will re-send non-acknowledged updates.
-   Consider using a third-party task queue instead.
+   Consider using a task queuing system instead.
 2. Make yourself familiar with the configuration of `webhookCallback` [API refenece](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#webhookCallback).
-3. If you adjusted the `getSessionKey` option for your session, [use `sequentialize` with the same session key resolver function as your session middleware.](./scaling.md#concurrency-is-hard)
+3. If you adjusted the `getSessionKey` option for your session, [use `sequentialize` with the same session key resolver function as your session middleware](./scaling.md#concurrency-is-hard).
 4. If you are running on a serverless or autoscaling platform, [set the bot information](https://doc.deno.land/https/deno.land/x/grammy/mod.ts#BotConfig) to prevent excessive `getMe` calls.
 5. Consider using [webhook replies](/guide/deployment-types.html#webhook-reply).